anyproto/tech-docs/any-sync/overview.md

 #### Nodes

-The infrastructure side consists of three types of nodes: sync nodes, file nodes, and a coordinator node.
+The infrastructure side consists of four types of nodes: sync, file, consensus and coordinator nodes.

 * _Sync nodes_ store and process spaces.
 Each space is served by several sync nodes in order to increase the reliability of infrastructure.
 * _File nodes_ store and process files based on IPLD data structure.
+* _Consesnsus nodes_ monitor ACL changes and verify their consistency and validity.
-* _Coordinator node_ is responsible for storing and updating the infrastructure configuration: it manages the list of nodes, provides clients with addresses of nodes for spaces, provides nodes with addresses of replicas, etc.
+* _Coordinator nodes_ is store and update the infrastructure configuration: they manage the list of nodes, provide clients with addresses of nodes for spaces, provide nodes with addresses of replicas, etc.

 #### Load distribution